 The 20th century brought devastating change.
 World War II, the Holocaust, and the postwar population exchanges altered the demographics forever.
 Many Greek Catholics were forcibly resettled to Soviet Ukraine or western Poland.
 Yet the sanctuaries survived, and the Diocese of Lubaczów (now Zamość-Lubaczów) inherited the pastoral care of this memorial landscape.

-The Sanctuary of Our Lady of Łukawiec preserves a Marian image venerated since at least the 17th century.
-The devotion survived war and displacement, continuing to draw pilgrims from both sides of the modern border.
+The Sanctuary of Our Lady of Łukawiec preserves a Marian image first documented in the 17th century.
+The devotion survived war and displacement.
+Pilgrims from both sides of the modern border continue to come.

 ☩ Pilgrimage Sites in Lubaczów